Buying a house may not require as much cash up front as you think.

-We will go over some of the costs associated with getting a home loan.
-And provide you with estimated cash needed in the bank to close on a mortgage.
+We will go over some of the costs associated with getting a mortgage and show you how much you’ll need in savings to qualify.

 The Down Payment